wasphulud/basic_binary_classification/README.md

 - **Model Evaluation**: A custom function was developed to parse the logs and identify the best model checkpoint based on accuracy and F1 score.
 This model was then evaluated on the validation dataset, with predictions saved in the `predictions.txt` file.

-## Conclusion and Future work
+## Conclusion and Future Work

-The project developed a binary classification model for face images using a transformer-based approach achieving a 90+% accuracy and f1-score.
-Despite challenges such as class imbalance, the model achieved reasonable performance, with further tuning possible for enhanced accuracy (carefully tweak the learning rate, further data augmentation, better choice of the model, ensembling methods, etc...).
-The results and logs could provide a solid foundation for future improvements and applications.

-This project developed a binary classification model for face images using a transformer-based architecture, achieving over 90% accuracy and F1-score.
-Despite the challenges posed by class imbalance, the model demonstrated strong performance. **However, there is still room for improvement.
-Future efforts could focus on fine-tuning the learning rate, exploring additional data augmentation techniques, experimenting with different model architectures, or implementing ensembling methods to further enhance accuracy and robustness.**
+The project developed a binary classification model for face images using a transformer-based approach, achieving over 90% accuracy and F1-score.
+Despite challenges such as class imbalance, the model demonstrated strong performance.
+However, there is still room for improvement.
+Future efforts could focus on fine-tuning the learning rate, exploring additional data augmentation techniques, experimenting with different model architectures, or implementing ensembling methods to further enhance accuracy and robustness.

 The results and detailed logs generated during this project provide a valuable foundation for future enhancements and potential applications.